Skills Evidence Review

 Dr Konstantinos Kollydas

-Kostas Kollydas is a Research Fellow who joined City-REDI in May 2021 and leads the Skills theme for the Local Innovation Policy Partnership (LPIP) Hub.
+Kostas Kollydas is a Research Fellow who joined City-REDI in May 2021 and leads the Skills theme for the Local Policy Innovation Partnership (LPIP) Hub.
 As an applied economist, his research spans skills, labour economics, and the economics of education.
 In the “Skills and labour market” research theme of WMREDI, he explored interregional mobility patterns among recent graduates based on their socio-demographic characteristics and higher education-related factors.

 Additionally, during his 50% secondment with the Department for Science, Innovation and Technology (2022-2023), he led analysis and co-authored reports for the “R&D Workforce and Skills” project.